-Signs of dementia may start showing years before diagnosis — in patients’ finances
+Dementia may cause major financial problems long before diagnosis, making early detection critical

 More can be done to encourage older adults to start allowing their family members or other trusted people to access their accounts, so they can be alerted when payments are missed, Nicholas said.
 Banks and other financial institutions could also consider implementing additional policies for protecting older clients, such as investigating unusual account activity.

-But Nicholas emphasized that people should not rush to the doctor after their first missed bill payment.
+But experts emphasized that people should not rush to the doctor after their first missed bill payment.

+“This new research suggests an association between early Alzheimer’s-related brain changes and poor financial decision making,” Snyder wrote.
+“It does not prove cause.”

-“There’s lots of reasons that these things happen that are a symptom of living busy lives and not having impairment, but it’s definitely giving us another tool to suggest something might be wrong,” she said.
+Nicholas added that there are “lots of reasons these things happen that are a symptom of living busy lives and not having impairment.”

+“But it’s definitely giving us another tool to suggest something might be wrong,” she said.
 “If I saw evidence of multiple things going wrong or combined with any other changes in personality, changes in interest or memory, conversational ability, then I would absolutely recommend going to the doctor.”

 In the meantime, she suggested using the holidays as a time to start discussing the future with loved ones.